isovector/certainty-by-construction/src/book/4-decidability.lagda.md

-The difference between [1](Ann) and [2](Ann) is that in the latter, we receive a specific `A`, and are then required to give back a proof that there is no `≢-refl` *for that specific type.* In [1](Ann) however, we are required to show that there does not exist a `≢-refl` that works for *every* type `A`.
+The difference between [1](Ann) and [2](Ann) is that in the latter, we receive a specific `A`, and are then required to give back a proof that there is no `def:≢-refl` *for that specific type.* In [1](Ann) however, we are required to show that there does not exist a `def:≢-refl` that works for *every* type `A`.
 End users of `¬≢-refl` don't care one way or another, but the difference here is absolutely crucial for actually *proving* the notion.
 Let's look at this more closely.

-At a high level, the proof here is "`≢-refl` must be false because it's the negation of `≡-refl`, which is easily shown to be true."
-While the type of the argument to `¬≢-refl` is `Reflexive _≢_`, we can use [TypeContext/Normalise](AgdaCmd) to ask Agda to expand out this definition, resulting in `x ≡ x → ⊥`.
-Under the lens of this expanded type, it seems reasonable to call the argument `¬≡-refl`, as in the following:
+At a high level, the proof here is "`def:≢-refl` must be false because it's the negation of `def:≡-refl`, which is easily shown to be true."
+While the type of the argument to `def:¬≢-refl` is `type:Reflexive _≢_`, we can use [TypeContext/Normalise](AgdaCmd) to ask Agda to expand out this definition, resulting in `x ≡ x → ⊥`.
+Under the lens of this expanded type, it seems reasonable to call the argument `def:¬≡-refl`, as in the following:

 ```agda
 ¬≢-refl⅋₁ : ¬ ({A : Set} → Reflexive {A} _≢_)
 ¬≢-refl⅋₁ ¬≡-refl = {! !}
 ```

-Of course, we do in fact have a proof of `x ≡ x`, namely `ctor:refl`, so we can try solving the hole as:
+Of course, we do in fact have a proof of `type:x ≡ x`, namely `ctor:refl`, so we can try solving the hole as:

 ```agda